lun0522/lighter/README.md

 hierarchies, inheritances, interfaces and so on, hence we need to make different design decisions.

-The first decision we had to make is how to provide a context.
+The first decision we had to make was about providing a context.
 Many Vulkan functions need access to **VkInstance**, **VkDevice** and many other Vulkan objects.
 A lot of them are shared when we render different targets, which makes them the "context".
 The original design of this project was to have a wrapper